Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/revoke-document-store-webapp.md

 ---
 id: revoke-document-store-webapp
-title: Revoke Document with Web app
+title: Revoking Document with Web app
-sidebar_label: Revoke Document Store
+sidebar_label: Revoking Document Store
 ---

 This guide will help you to revoke a hash using one of the available web application.
 You will find more details about revoking on the [main guide page](/docs/integrator-section/verifiable-document/ethereum//revoking-document)